 God is One

-The Israelites were about to go to the promised land, and the people they were going to live among were pagans and thus worshipped several gods, some made of human hands.
-There was therefore the need for this strong caution for them not to stray and arouse the anger of God (Yhovah).
+It was significant for God to reiterate His singularity to His people; remember, Moses was speaking to the Israelites (Deuteronomy 6:4), and had hitherto cautioned them not to use anything physical to represent God, since they had only heard God’s voice and not seen Him physically (Deuteronomy 4:15-19); of course, God is spirit.
+The Israelites were about to posses the promised land, and the people they were going to live among were pagans and thus worshipped several gods, mostly made of human hands.
+There was therefore the need for this strong caution for them not to stray and arouse the anger of God (the Father).

-In the previous discussion, we established that in many instances, ‘God’ refers to the Team: (a) The Father, (b) The Word (Also the Son: Immanuel / Jesus Christ) and (c) The Holy Spirit.
-(Matthew 28:19, John 15:26, 1 John 5:7) And thus, when referring to God in our discussions / dealings, we have to be clear as to whether we are referring to ‘Elohiym (the ‘God Team’) or Yhovah/’Adonay (the Father) and therefore use the appropriate personal pronouns; either ‘They / Them/Their’ or ‘He / Him/His’ respectively, because in Genesis 1:26 (and also Isaiah 6:8) the plural personal pronoun ‘us‘ is used; a good example for us.
+In the previous discussion, we established that in many instances, ‘God’ refers to the Team: (a) The Father, (b) The Son, or The Word (Immanuel / Jesus Christ) and (c) The Holy Spirit.
+(Matthew 28:19, John 15:26) And thus, when referring to God in our discussions / dealings, we have to be clear as to whether we are referring to the plural God, or a singular God (and which of them) and therefore use the appropriate personal pronouns; either ‘They / Them’ or ‘He / Him,’ because in Genesis 1:26, the plural personal pronoun ‘us‘ is used; a good example for us.

 It is important to note that, the three of them (3 divine beings) do not come together to form one divine being, but rather that, they are united in purpose and action; they work together harmoniously (in agreement) and interdependently.
 They can also act concurrently (at the same time) as seen in the creation of man (Genesis 1:26).
 In terms of leadership structure, we can safely say that the Father leads the team.
 (John 14:28)